hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 - [Triplet Loss](#triplet-loss) is used by [2nd place][humpback_2nd_place] (in combination with [ArcFace](#arcface) and Focal losses) and [9th place][humpback_9th_place] solutions (in combination with local keypoints matching).
 - The [2nd place][humpback_2nd_place] also used Focal Loss to combat class imbalances.
 - [4th place][humpback_4th_place] used a good old Siamese network which, given two images, will tell if they are from the same whale or not.
 They also used keypoint matching with SIFT and ROOTSIFT.
-- Interestingly, the [1st place][humpback_1st_place] team used only classification models, and used some grandmaster's wizardy to come up on top.
+- Interestingly, the [1st place][humpback_1st_place] team used only classification model together with some grandmaster's wizardry to come up on top.

 At the time of this competition, [ArcFace](#arcface) and [CosFace](#cosface) were still pretty new and untested techniques, so they were not widely adopted by top teams.
 We will see that in the next case studies, [ArcFace](#arcface) and [CosFace](#cosface) will be the most popular methods used by top performers.